KPInc425/odin-tasks/README.md

 #Todo

--styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority -Add Labels (or colors) to radio buttons for priority
+-add new Project logic from displayNewTaskCard to addEditButtonsSelected_EL -styles cards to change text color based on priority -Change priority radio inputs to 3 buttons with labels for priority -Add Labels (or colors) to radio buttons for priority